scubajorgen/TomTomWatch/README.md

 Upload Workouts from JSON is only supported for a number of types of TomTom watches: it is only supported for watches that I have tested.
 Note that it is an _experimental_ feature.
 Therefore it is under the debugging menu.
 I can imagine you might damage your watch when you've errors in the JSON.

+### What does 'Sync time offset' mean?
+The watch synchronizes its time to the GPS satellites.
+So going outside and starting to log an activity is sufficient to synchronize the clock.
+However, depending on your time zone or daylight saving period you might want to update the watch accordingly.
+For this you can use tye 'Sync Time Offset' feature.
+It takes the offset from your PC and asks you if it should update the watch accordingly.
+So: go outside, sync the watch and than use this option.

 ## License
 This software is published under the MIT license: